 In any given year, South Carolina could experience 32 or more tornadoes.
 Unless they are excluded from your policy, though, tornadoes are automatically covered under the wind damages portion of your policy.

 74,749 wildfires pop up around the nation each year, and some of those are found in South Carolina.
 Fire damage is part of a standard insurance policy and should not be a problem unless your policy excludes wildfires.
 If that has happened, contact your insurance company about adding coverage for wildfires.

 South Carolina Homeowners Insurance Optional Coverages

 If someone outside of your immediate family gets injured on your property, your home insurance will pay for the medical expenses, but if that person turns around and sues you, the coverage may not be sufficient to protect your personal assets.
 For that, an umbrella liability policy is often the best choice because it provides additional liability protection for your home, auto and any other personal liability policies you carry.
-Your personal property insurance will only pay for the loss of your possessions up to a specific portion of the home value as well, which means that without an extended personal property policy you could lose most of the things you own with no way to replace them short of spending the money out of pocket.
+Your personal property insurance will only pay for the loss of your possessions up to a specific portion of the home value as well.
+However, this can be extended.
+Check your policy and make sure you have enough coverage, otherwise you could lose most of the things you own with no way to replace them short of spending the money out of pocket.

 Important Contact Information

 Phone: (803) 737-6160